Kautenja/gym-super-mario-bros/README.md

     -   moving right ⇔ _v > 0_
     -   moving left ⇔ _v < 0_
     -   not moving ⇔ _v = 0_
+2. _s_: the difference in agent's score values between frames
+    -   Encourages getting power ups and finishing the level faster
+    -   _s = s0 - s1_
+        -   _s0_ is the score before the step
+        -   _s1_ is the score after the step
-2.  _c_: the difference in the game clock between frames
+3.  _c_: the difference in the game clock between frames
     -   the penalty prevents the agent from standing still
     -   _c = c0 - c1_
         -   _c0_ is the clock reading before the step